d3x0r/sack.vfs/README_WSS.md

   | close | closes the connection |
   | on | event handler for specified type `on(eventName, callback)` |

+## HTTP Fallback

+Providing a `onrequest` callback to the server, will allow the server to handle HTTP(S) request events.
+The request is given a `req`uest and a `res`ponse object which are used to serve the HTTP(S) request.

 ### Websocket Node Worker-Thread Support